Where were you during the 2003 blackout? New Yorkers share their stories

 “It was my birthday.
 My anticipation of celebrating with my friends and my sister, who was coming in from Westchester, at a restaurant deep in the East Village was swiftly crushed.

 "With some ladies from work, I walked from our office on East 52nd between Second and Third to an apartment on West 16th between Sixth and Seventh.
-I had no way of calling my sister or friends to say that dinner was canceled, and, maybe for the last time in a long while, I let that assumed truth just exist rather than stressing about how to contact people.
+I had no way of calling my sister or friends to say that dinner was canceled.
 One woman was able to get through to her boyfriend that he should meet us.
-He showed up with his friend, who I thought was pretty cute...
+He showed up with his friend, who I thought was pretty cute.
 Of course drinks were poured.
 We listened to a wind-up Victrola for effect.
 Someone brought a wind-up radio they'd recently picked up at a thrift store, so we stayed informed that way.
 I don't exactly remember eating.

 "As night was falling, we decided to venture out into the chaos and made our way to the Beauty Bar on 14th and Second.
 Along the way, we passed pockets of people hanging out on their stoop, or on chairs planted outside their door, candles lit, and lots of laughter and conversation.
 The Beauty Bar was totally aglow in candlelight.
 It was pretty magical and blurry.

-"The next day we had an awesome day dining al fresco at Via Della Pace, who'd shipped ice and fresh veggies in from Brooklyn to feed us lowly East Villagers...
-Other friends were rollerblading and riding the bus uptown to grab cash from ATMs and of course ice to keep our beers cold as we barbecued on the rooftop and watched/listened as other boroughs and neighborhoods got their power back.
+"The next day we had an awesome day dining al fresco at Via Della Pace.
+They had shipped ice and fresh veggies in from Brooklyn to feed us lowly East Villagers.
+Other friends were rollerblading and riding the bus uptown to grab cash from ATMs and of course ice to keep our beers cold as we barbecued on the rooftop and watched as other boroughs and neighborhoods got their power back.
 It was a most magical day and I wouldn't change a thing!
-I moved here in 2002 and this, this was what made me a New Yorker for life." —Katie
+I moved here in 2002 and this was what made me a New Yorker for life." —Katie